kacimcafee/the-loft/README.md

 # TO DO:

     [ ] Determine color palette for each page
-    [ ] Determine typography for each page
+    [ ] Determine typography for each page -- import custom fonts

     [X] Fix Navigation Bar Layout
     [ ] Fix height difference between logo and nav bar